AprilShenk/meet-your-dish/README.md

 #### MVP

+- Allow users to search via category or name.
 - Get information from an API and display after search.
 - Elements appear at the bottom of the page.
 - Buttons change when hovered over.